Schedule with me

 Age discrimination involves treating an individual or group less favorably due to their age.
 While age discrimination can affect people of all ages, it often targets older adults.
 It is important to note that under Minnesota law, age discrimination protections extend to anyone over the age of 18.

-As a civil rights attorney practicing in Minnesota and beyond, I am familiar with the state and federal laws that prohibit age discrimination and can provide counsel and advocacy for those who have questions or concerns regarding the law.
+As a mediator and investigator who has also long practiced as a civil rights attorney in Minnesota and beyond, I am familiar with the state and federal laws that prohibit age discrimination.
+I can help parties with conflict in this area resolve their disputes.
+Please consider contacting me today.

 What laws prohibit age discrimination?